[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "You didn't shoot him," she said with a laugh.

 "True," he laughed in return.
 "But so close to being not true...
 By the Skies, am I glad I thought better of it.
 Now the Yimdians will have to abandon their yearning for a breakout and, instead, make the most of the beach-head dimension they have created for themselves."

 They continued to watch the receding Starsider.
 It was a time for reflection, and Devlel listened with half an ear as Laro spoke in somewhat rambling recapitulation, musing on the truth behind old legends.

 Laro glanced at her in surprise.
 "He's not looking back.
 He can't see you."

-"No, but now that he's a disappearing dot, I can properly breathe.
-The great, kind, fortunate catalyst; look at him go - my best wishes with him - and now let's heave a sigh of gratitude for what he's done, and of relief that he's gone."
+"No, but now that he's just a disappearing dot, I can properly breathe.
+My best wishes go with him - and now let's heave a sigh of gratitude for what he's done, and of relief that he's gone."

 Uranian Throne Episode 18: